 No investment is immune

-Every asset class – stocks, bonds, cash equivilents and real estate – can be affected by cyclical patterns.
+Every asset class – stocks, bonds, cash equivalents and real estate – can be affected by cyclical patterns.
 However, different types of investments tend to move in opposite directions as a result of changes in the market.
 History shows that when stocks increase in value, bond prices typically decline – and vice versa.

 Economy and politics drive cycles